 Read more: Must-haves of accounting software for financial services firms

 SaaS accounting is accounting software in which the application is hosted by a service provider.
 Contrary to popular belief, SaaS software is highly secure and accessible through a PC or mobile device rather than locally installed.

 So, how does the Financial Services industry work?
 There is a lot to unpack.
 Within the industry are five different sectors: Retail and Commercial Banking, Investment Banking, Venture Capital and Private Equity, Accounting, and finally, Insurance.

 Read more: Fundamentals of Cloud | Public v Private, SaaS v Hosted, Multitenancy

 All of these sectors deal with three major parties:

-2. Spenders: These people use the savers’ money to develop their business and make profits.
+2. Spenders: These people use the savers’ money to develop their businesses and make profits.
 Spenders can be SMEs or start-up companies that need investment to run their businesses.

-3. Intermediaries: These people act as a middle man and create a link between savers and spenders.
+3. Intermediaries: These people act as middlemen and create a link between savers and spenders.
 Intermediaries are banks, investment houses, insurance companies, real estate brokers, or consumer finance companies.
 Intermediaries provide multiple services to both savers (help them find the best investment as per their needs) and spenders (help them to raise capital for their businesses).